Easter21/alx-pre_course/README.md

- This our first project that will fouced on python
+ This our first project that will fouced on python and SQL